MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/failover-clusters/support-policy-clustered-configurations.md

 #### Cluster solutions other than Windows Failover Clustering

-If you cluster SQL Server with any clustering product other than Microsoft Server Clustering, your primary support contact is the third-party cluster solution provider for any support issues that are related to SQL Server.
-SQL Server was developed and tested by using Microsoft Server Clustering.
-Third-party clustering solution providers that support SQL Server installations should be your primary contact for any installation issues, performance issues, or cluster behavior issues.
-CSS provides commercially reasonable support for third-party cluster installations in same manner that we do for a stand-alone version of SQL Server.
+SQL Server was developed and tested using Microsoft Server Clustering.
+If you cluster it with any other clustering product, your primary contact for installation, performance, or cluster behavior issues should be the third-party cluster solution provider.
+Microsoft provides commercially reasonable support for third-party cluster installations as it does for stand-alone SQL Server.

 ## Information of SQL Server 2012 and later versions